 Orthopaedic Surgeon in Mumbai, Dr. Amyn Rajani prefers to operate early in the morning, hence you will be wheeled in to operation theater at about 7.45 am.

 The anesthetist will evaluate you and make you comfortable.
 After which fluid drips will be given.

 We use a combination of Spinal Anesthesia and Femoral Block for Unilateral Partial Knee Replacement and a combination of Spinal and Epidural Anesthesia for Bilateral Partial Knee Replacement.
 You will be made to sit with your back facing the Anesthetist so that your back can be cleaned and draped before injecting the Anesthetic injection.

-Spinal Anesthesia given before surgery As soon as Spinal Anesthesia is given your limbs become numb and your are made to lie down.
+Spinal Anesthesia given before Partial Knee Replacement Surgery As soon as Spinal Anesthesia is given your limbs become numb and your are made to lie down.

 Femoral block is being given in the operated limb after surgery.
 This is a very safe and effective way of managing post-operative pain.
 The catheter is connected to an electronic pump which continuously provides pain relief to the operated limb over a period of 48 hours.